 - Serve this dessert to your family and friends to celebrate this festive season.

-How to make Kesar Peda recipe with step by step pictures
+How to make Kesar Peda with step by step pictures

 Mix Milk powder with Milk

-- First, take 1 cup (250 ml) of milk from the 1-litre milk and mix it with milk powder.
-Stir well to keep the mix lump free.
+- For making this sweet, first, take 1 cup (250 ml) of milk from the 1-litre milk and mix the milk with the milk powder.
+Stir well to keep the mix lump-free.

-2. Then Mix the “milk powder mixed milk” with the rest of the milk.
+2. Then mix the “milk powder mixed milk” with the rest of the milk, kept in the pan.

 Boil the milk (mix with milk powder)